 Hammett is the recipient of numerous awards and grants for singing, including First Prize in the Liederkranz Competition in New York and the Grand Prix in the Concours International d’Oratorio et de Lied in France.
 He made his professional operatic debut as Mercutio in Gounod’s Roméo et Juliette with the San Antonio Festival (Boris Goldovsky, director and conductor), and his professional recital debut in at Alice Tully Hall, Lincoln Center, with pianist Dale Dietert.
 He has since received critical acclaim on opera and concert stages throughout North America, Mexico and Europe.

-While living in New York City for twelve years, in addition to maintaining a highly successful private studio, Mr. Hammett served as artistic director/stage director for the series “Supper & Song” and “Summer Sunday Sundown Concerts,” as well as for “Voices of Spring” and “Beautiful Music in a Sacred Place.”
-He served as music director/vocal coach for the acclaimed theatrical dance troupe Jane Comfort & Company and he was the vocal diction coach for Off-Broadway productions of Our Town, The Heidi Chronicles, and Dancing at Lughnasa.
-Mr. Hammett also worked with The American Theatre Wing to produce and direct outreach concerts bringing theatrical music into schools, hospitals, and retirement homes throughout the boroughs of New York.
+While living in New York City for twelve years, in addition to maintaining a highly successful private studio, Hammett served as artistic director/stage director for the series “Supper & Song” and “Summer Sunday Sundown Concerts,” as well as for “Voices of Spring” and “Beautiful Music in a Sacred Place.”
+He served as music director/vocal coach for the acclaimed theatrical dance troupe Jane Comfort & Company and was the vocal diction coach for Off-Broadway productions of Our Town, The Heidi Chronicles, and Dancing at Lughnasa.
+Hammett also worked with The American Theatre Wing to produce and direct outreach concerts bringing theatrical music into schools, hospitals and retirement homes throughout the boroughs of New York.

-further studies at Music Academy of the West, Britten-Pears School for Advanced Musical Studies, and New York's MTB Studio
+B.M. and M.M., University of Texas at Austin; further studies at Music Academy of the West, Britten-Pears School for Advanced Musical Studies, and New York's MTB Studio